sprintersb/atest/README.md

 Supported functions are the same like for IEEE single but with `l` instead of `f` at the end of the syscall name.

-avrtest will terminate with an error when the host IEEE double cannot be used for emulation.
+AVRtest will terminate with an error when the host IEEE double cannot be used for emulation.
 The functions are not available for Reduced Tiny.

 Here is an example for the usage of `avrtest_sqrtl`: